avinashsingh/mcp-sdlc-tracker/README.md

 - `manage_task_dependencies`: Add or remove dependencies for multiple tasks in bulk (tasks must belong to same user story)

 #### Intelligent Workflow Suggestions
-The system provides intelligent workflow guidance when tasks are completed:
+The system provides intelligent workflow guidance across the entire SDLC:

 - **Task Closure Intelligence**: When a task is moved to "Closed" status, the system automatically checks if all tasks in the user story are now closed
 - **User Story Advancement**: If all tasks are closed and the user story is not already in QA/UAT/Closed status, the system suggests moving the user story to "QA" status
+- **Task Dependency Intelligence**: When a task is closed, the system checks for dependent tasks and suggests moving them to "In Progress" if all their dependencies are satisfied
+- **Bug Status Intelligence**: When bugs change status, the system provides targeted suggestions:
+  - "Fixed" bugs: Suggest QA verification
+  - "Closed" bugs: Check if regression tests exist, suggest creating if missing
+  - "Open" bugs: Suggest developer reassignment if assigned to tester
+- **User Story Validation**: Prevents moving user stories to "In Progress" without acceptance criteria and test cases
 - **Proactive Guidance**: Helps teams maintain proper SDLC workflow without manual tracking

-**Example Response:**
+**Example Responses:**

+*Task Dependency Intelligence:*
 ```json
 {
   "success": true,